averos-io/averos-io.github.io/_docs/getting-started-developer/01-overview.md

 ## **I. Overview**

-Before starting the creation of our application let have a high level technical view regarding how `averos` is used in conjunction with `angular` in building web applications. <br/>
+Before starting the creation of our application let us have a high level technical view regarding how `averos` is used in conjunction with `angular` in building web applications. <br/>
 Creating an angular based web application with averos is only 3 steps away:

 - [x] **Create** an angular application